StackStorm-Exchange/stackstorm-st2/README.md

   of a JSON serialized object.
 Then, serialize and store the updated object.
   The property's value may be any json-serializable type.
   Fails if the datastore key does not exist.
 A coordination backend is recommended.
+* ``kv.append_entry_property`` - Add the value to the end of an array property in the named entry of a JSON serialized object.
+Then, serialize and store the updated object.
+The property must be an array.
+The value to append can be anything.
+  Fails if the datastore key does not exist.
+A coordination backend is recommended.
 * ``kv.delete_entry_property`` - Delete a property from a named entry of a JSON serialized object in the datastore.
 If the entry is empty, delete it as well.
   Fails if the datastore key does not exist.
 A coordination backend is recommended.